 # Objectclass: mHybridPerson # Description: Seals the break in objectclass inheritence created # by officePerson and evolutionPerson descending from inetOrgPerson objectclass ( 1.3.6.1.4.1.6921.1.12 NAME 'mHybridPerson' DESC 'Combine several objectclasses to support multiple MUAs' SUP ( inetOrgPerson $ officePerson $ evolutionPerson ) STRUCTURAL )

 So, where leaves us this?
 You are on your own, period.
 Despite many applications support LDAP, they developers did not even try to standardize the schemas.
-If only all the programs would allow LDAP entry <-> address book text field associations, it would be a bit better.
+If only all the programs would allow LDAP entry <-> address book text field associations (which Thunderbird does now), it would be a bit better.
 Setting up an LDAP addressbook is worth the problems, since you really don't have to sync them anymore.

-Quanah Gibson-Mount wrote an article called Creating a well defined LDAP directory query interface for email clients with a list of things to consider when setting up your own directory.
+Quanah Gibson-Mount wrote an article called Creating a well defined LDAP directory query interface for email clients (local backup) with a list of things to consider when setting up your own directory.